nhanand/kubernetes_Practice/monitoring/readme.md

 $ kubectl get po -n monitoring

-$ kubectl port-forward svc/prometheus-stack-kube-prom-prometheus -n monitoring 9090:9090
+$ kubectl port-forward svc/prometheus-stack-kube-prom-prometheus -n monitoring 9090:9090       # add address if on aws instance

    go to browser and paste the link